SakytoDev/multichat-app-portfolio/README.md

 <h1>Chat Application</h1>

-<p>Cross-platform application for chatting with people around the world.</p>
+<p>Cross-platform application for chatting with people on every device.</p>

 <p>Libraries and Frameworks used:</p>
 <ul>